It’s Pi day! Get it? March 14 – 3.14? No? Hmm.

 That lemon meringue pie was a mess.
 My meringue fell, twice, because I got distracted when I dumped out half of my pie as I tried to readjust it in the oven (note to self: always place your pie on top of a baking sheet).
 I threw a hissy fit, threatened to the pie in the trash, but still continued to cook it.
 I never tried the pie but Robb said it was delicious.

 I went simple with this pie.
 I have a freezer full of frozen fruit that I need to start utilizing so I decided to make him another berry pie (which I think is his favorite kind of pie) with a crumb topping.
 I ended up going with a mixture of red currents, strawberries, and blueberries.

 - 1 (9 inch) unbaked pie shell

-- 4 cups of thawed berries (drain off some of the juice)
+- 4 cups of thawed berries (drain some of the juice if necessary)

 - ¾ cup sugar (I used Florida Crystals Organic Pure Cane Sugar)

 - Pinch of salt